 “It’s a model of how you can rebuild a city in a way that is in alignment with nature and actually brings nature back into the building.
 It uses the forces of nature, the sun and the wind to reduce its environmental impact.”

 In conclusion Rose summoned his audience to a greater awareness of and commitment to the need to create urban environments with more social justice and social equity.
 “That really, I think, is the challenge that we who live in the Hudson River Valley have to face.
 We live in an incredibly bountiful area.
 In many ways our issues are much simpler here than they are in the South Bronx.”

 Photos by Bhavya Reddy/Garrison InstituteDid you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.